 I deep-fried two and baked two.
 I preheated the oven to 375 degrees and placed the battered peppers on parchment paper.
 I baked for about 20 minutes, but check the color of the coating and see if the top of the pepper is softening to know when it’s done.

-- 1 pound russet or Yukon Gold potatoes
+- 1 pound Idaho® potato russets, or Yukon Golds

 - 8 dried guajillo chiles